AbhiVarde/syncui/README.md

 ## 🏆 Featured on Vercel Community Showcase

-Thrilled to be featured on the [official Vercel Community Showcase](https://community.vercel.com/t/sync-ui-animated-ui-kit-with-mui-framer-motion-next-js-vercel/18039) for Sync UI.
+Grateful to be featured on the [official Vercel Community Showcase](https://community.vercel.com/t/sync-ui-animated-ui-kit-with-mui-framer-motion-next-js-vercel/18039) for Sync UI.

 ## 🎯 Problem